Sensory Gardens: Create Your Own Eden

 While design keeps these groups in mind, the actual garden enhances the experience of all visitors.
 Colors can be vivid (or cool), touch is encouraged without worry of breaking plants, scents abound and are provided by plants that do not require touch (such as roses) and those that do.
 Plants with berries, fruit or leaves for the taking provide a delight to the tongue.
 The sounds of rustling leaves, running water and wind chimes soothe.

 The first thing you need to decide is what kind of space you need.
 A sensory garden bed can provide a range of sensory experiences in one location.
 A sensory path can connect areas and focus on one or two senses, such as sight and scent.
 Or, enrich your overall landscape with very specific sensory experiences located in different areas of your yard.

 Plan Before You Dig

 Many sensory gardens are large public displays at botanic gardens.
 Home gardeners will plan their garden in much the same way professionals do albeit on a smaller scale.
 The first order of business is to decide:

-Who you will be planning your garden for?
+Who will you be planning your garden for?
 Do you have small children or grandchildren?
 Many sensory gardens have edible plants so if there are or will be little ones about you'll want to make sure none of your plants are poisonous.
 Make sure you have low growing plants for easier reach and don't include plants with thorns.